RENCI/adda_for_floodwater/README.md

 ADDA generates smooth surfaces of an error field, computed between NOAA / NOS observations and corresponding ADCIRC output.
 It does this by computing the average errors from time series of errors at each specified NOAA gague location and building a nearest-neighbor-based model to calculate the surface values at all ADCIRC grid nodes.
 The surface is constrained by including offshore and land "control points".
 NOAA / NOS gauge observations are retrieved using the noaa-coops python package.
 Surfaces are generated with the

-Currently, ADDA requires a specific python environment, but will eventually be embedded in the "thirdparty" section of the Floodwater package.
+Currently, ADDA requires a specific python environment, but will eventually be embedded in the "thirdparty" section of the Floodwater package as a submodule.

 #### Installation / Virtual Env:

 - Clone this repo
-- Make a python virtual environment with the requirements.txt file, called adcirc_DA
+- Make a python virtual environment with the requirements.txt file, called adda
+  - conda create --name adda --file requirements.txt
+- Several required packages are not available through conda.
+These need to be pip-installed:
+  - conda activate adda
+  - pip install -r pip.reqs.txt
 - Add ADDA paths to the virtual environment.
 Either:
   - Make a conda.pth in "envs/adcirc_DA/lib/python3.8/site-packages/" that contains:
     - **PATHTO**/adda_for_floodwater